This article is part of a series.

 Prev: «How To Make a Roguelike: #1 Project Setup Next: How To Make a Roguelike: #3 Generating Random Caves »

-Having a skeleton project is nice, but we should start doing some actual work on our project.
-Let’s start by creating the basic user interface elements and handling our player’s interactions.
+Having a skeleton project is nice, but we should do some actual work on our project.
+Let’s start by creating the basic user interface elements for handling our player’s interactions.

 Zircon basics